SamRemix/box-hits-tracker/README.md

 ## Contribution

+If you would like to contribute to the code, you can [fork this repository](https://github.com/SamRemix/box-hits-tracker/fork) to make changes and then [open a pull request](https://github.com/SamRemix/box-hits-tracker/pulls).

-If you notice any english mistake on the documentation or if you have any suggestions to improve or optimize the script, please [open an issue](https://github.com/SamRemix/box-hits-tracker/issues/new) or contact me:
+Also, if you notice any issues while using the script, any english mistakes in the documentation or just have any suggestions to improve or optimize the script, please [open an issue](https://github.com/SamRemix/box-hits-tracker/issues) or contact me:

 * Discord: `samcpr`
 * Twitter: `@samcpr__`